tjvitchutripop/object-segmentation/README.md

-# python_pkg_template
+# python_ml_project_template

-This is a template for a python package with the following features:
+This is a template for a Python Machine Learning project with the following features:

+* [Weights and Biases](wandb.ai) support, for experiment tracking and visualization
+* [Hydra](https://hydra.cc/) support, for configuration management
+* [Pytorch Lightning](https://www.pytorchlightning.ai/) support, for training and logging

+In addition, it contains all the good features from the original version of this repository (and is a proper Python package):

 * Installable via `pip install`.
 Anyone can point directly to this Github repository and install your project, either as a regular dependency or as an editable one.
 * Uses the new [PEP 518, officially-recommended pyproject.toml](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) structure for defining project structure and dependencies (instead of requirements.txt)